The “A’s” for your “Q’s”

 Do I own my Independent Living apartment home?

 Call it the best of both worlds.
 Your refundable entrance deposit will make living here feel like a safe investment – much like owning your own home.
-But on the other hand, because maintenance is provided, you’ll discover the simple joy of maintenance-provided living, where you phone, and we strap on our tool belt and come runnin’.
-Crestview owns and maintains the property, and you reside there as long as you can live independently.
+But on the other hand, because maintenance is provided, you’ll discover the simple joy of maintenance-provided living.
+Crestview owns and maintains the property, and you enjoy the many perks and benefits of community life.
 Plus, because you aren’t the homeowner, you won’t pay property taxes or property insurance.
 PS: One last note on your deposit and fees.
 Check with your tax advisor to see if a portion is tax-deductible as a medical expense.

 What will I pay to enter the community?

-Your Entrance Fee will be competitive with those at other Life Care communities in the Bryan-College Station area — you can count on the estate protection of its 90% refundability.
+Your Entrance Fee likened to the average home value in the Bryan-College Station area.
+Plus, you can count on the estate protection because 90% of the fee is refundable.
 And in the meantime, a portion of your Monthly Service Fee may be tax deductible as a medical expense.
 Check with your tax advisor.

 How is my monthly fee calculated?